 If you have been a victim of police harassment in the past, you would agree that it’s always a frightening and unsettling experience, which makes you feel helpless.
 And if you don’t do something to stop it, chances are you will fall victim again and again.
 Below are tips on how you can stop police harassment and abuse:

-How to Stop Police Harassment and Abuse
+7 SURE Ways to Stop Police Harassment & Abuse in 2018

 1. Understand your rights

 If you don’t understand your rights as a civilian, you will be forced to believe that many wrongdoings by the police are right.
 And in that case, you won’t even know that you are being victimized.
 You can visit the nearest police department or contact a well-known police officer to make enquiry about citizen’s rights.
 Most officers are happy to let you know your rights as a civilian.

-2. File a complaint to at the nearest police department
+6. File a complaint to at the nearest police department

 Visit your nearest police department to report any cases of harassment by an officer.
 You call also dial 911 (or the emergency number for your state or country) if you think it’s a matter of emergency.
 Better yet, visit the website of your local police department and lodge your complaints using the section meant for police complaints.
 Whichever option you choose, follow the right procedures so that your complaint would be properly handled.

 But there is a general view that police officers have a “code of silence” that prevents them from seeing and questioning each other’s act of misconduct.
 Even though the police has called this a myth and has tried to debunk it several times, a survey conducted in 2005 revealed that this really exists.
 So, don’t be surprised if the same officer continues to harass you even after you have reported him.